School ofChemistryContinueContinue to the Chemistry Department's website

 Southern’s Chemistry Department professors are dedicated to achievement from a Christian perspective.

-- All faculty members have or are working towards doctorate degrees and represent the major disciplines of chemistry: analytical, biochemistry, inorganic, organic, and physical chemistry.
+- All faculty members have doctoral degrees representing the major disciplines of chemistry: analytical, biochemistry, inorganic, organic, and physical chemistry.

-- Knowledge of up-to-date techniques and the latest equipment helps our instructors prepare students for graduate or professional exams such as the MCAT, DAT, GRE, PCAT, and VAT.
+- Knowledge of up-current techniques and equipment helps our instructors prepare students for graduate or professional exams such as the MCAT, DAT, GRE, PCAT, and VAT.

-- Southern’s chemistry curriculum meets the guidelines of the American Chemical Society (ACS).
+- Southern’s chemistry curriculum and instrumentation meet the guidelines of the American Chemical Society (ACS).

-- Graduates of Southern’s Chemistry Department have an excellent record for acceptance at preferred graduate and professional schools.
+- Graduates of Southern’s Chemistry Department have an excellent record for acceptance at preferred graduate and professional schools, such as University of California Berkeley, University of Florida, Syracuse University, Loma Linda University, and University of Tennessee.

-- A chemistry degree is a strong preparation for a career in forensic science.
+- A chemistry or biochemistry degree is a strong preparation for a career in forensic science.

-- All chemistry majors are given the opportunity to participate in undergraduate research during their time at Southern.
+- All chemistry majors are expected to participate in undergraduate research during their time at Southern.

 Students in Action